 This precedent is never truer than when we look at the food advertisements aimed at children.
 Fast food promotions with colorful characters and free toys are everywhere — and it is the same with cereal commercials.

 We wonder why there is an obesity epidemic in children, but isn’t it obvious given the type of food we promote to them?

 At the end of the day, dietary trends need to change for the better, and that can only happen if we promote fresh whole foods.

 All the graphs in this article present trends and observations, and they are not proof that the dietary advice we hear is wrong.

 However, the majority of dietary guidance bases itself on such trends and observations, and these graphs do show that this “evidence” is conflicted.

 Personally, I don’t believe we should tell every person to follow the same diet with exact grams of each nutrient.

-We would all be a little healthier if we just eat real food; naturally occurring foods from the land, farms, and oceans.
+We would all be a little healthier if we just eat fresh foods from the land, farms, and oceans.